csi4999-mims/documentation/Local Development Environment/README.md

 Though we have cloned the repo, not all the files necessary to run the CakePHP site are in version control.
-They are intentionally left out because they contain things like site-specific configurations or sensitive data (i.e. usernames and passwords).
+They are intentionally left out because they contain things like environment-specific configurations or sensitive data (i.e. usernames and passwords).
 To get all the necessary files that are not in version control, we will use Composer, then configure them for our local environment.